-The St. Joseph County Conservation District is committed to enhancing water quality and preserving natural landscapes across the St. Joseph River Watershed.
-Through collaborative partnerships and grant-funded initiatives, The District has successfully implemented a variety of watershed management projects designed to support the health of our local ecosystems.
+The St. Joseph County Conservation District is committed to enhancing water quality and preserving natural landscapes across the greater St. Joseph River Watershed.
+Through collaborative partnerships and grant-funded initiatives, The District has successfully implemented a variety of watershed management projects designed to support the health of local ecosystems.
 This page offers updates regarding active conservation programs, opportunities for community involvement, and valuable resource links supporting continued efforts to enhance regional water quality and promote environmental stewardship.
 Together, we can make a lasting impact on the health and resiliency of our watershed for generations to come.

 For additional information or to join our contact list for volunteer opportunities,